-It is believed that Miramont Castle has secret tunnels and escape routes, and hidden rooms because father Francolon was concerned with the unrest in France.
+It is believed that Miramont Castle has secret tunnels escape routes, and hidden rooms because Father Francolon was concerned with the unrest in France.

 7. Glen Eyrie Castle

-General William Jackson Palmer built his dream home in 1871 in the northwest foothills of Colorado spring which he discovered.
+General William Jackson Palmer built his dream home in 1871 in the northwest foothills of Colorado Springs which he discovered.